PacktPublishing/React-Anti-Patterns/ch1/UI-Is-Hard.md

 - Understanding why ui is difficult
 - Exploring different ways of building ui
-- Understanding the state management
-- Exploring the unhappy paths
 - Introducing our approach

 # Understanding why build ui is difficult